mariajtm/mariajtm/README.md

 - 👋 Hi, I’m @mariajtm
 - 👀 I’m interested in learning different coding languages
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on webdevelopment projects
+- 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me @ Maria Marcos on linkedin
+- 📫 How to reach me @ mariatapiamarcos on linkedin

 <!---
 mariajtm/mariajtm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.